cosmos72/schemesh/doc/shell/env.md

 ##### (sh-env-copy)
 `(sh-env-copy job-or-id visibility)` returns a string->string hashtable containing a copy of all environment variables for specified job or job-id.

-Argument `visibility` must be one of:
+Argument `visibility` must be one of the symbols:
 * `'export` indicating that only exported environment variables should be returned
 * `'all` indicating that both exported and private environment variables should be returned